 In addition to medications and supplements, you can help your arthritic dog by making some specific changes to his environment and lifestyle.
 Many of the changes you make will be of little or no cost to you.
 By making some adjustments, you can help your dog live a happier and healthier life.

 Arthritis treatments can slow the progression of the disease, but your dog's symptoms may continue to progress.
 Eventually, they may become so severe that your dog can no longer be helped.
 Sadly, when other options have been exhausted, the time may come to consider humane euthanasia.
 As difficult as this decision is, know that you will be doing the right thing.
-Until that day comes, do the best you can for your dog with arthritis: work with your vet, take some time to understand arthritis, add medications and supplements as needed, consider alternative therapies, and change your dog's lifestyle and the environment.
-Your dog will thank you!
+Until that day comes, do the best you can for your dog with arthritis: work with your veterinarian, take some time to understand arthritis, add medications and supplements under veterinary supervision, consider alternative therapies, and change your dog's lifestyle and the environment.